 Recording of a 90-minute premium CLE/CPE webinar with Q&A

 This CLE/CPE webinar will provide attendees with a comprehensive look at Section 877A, as well as strategies for minimizing the impact of expatriation taxes.
-The panel will discuss the impact of new tax law on expatriation planning techniques, critical challenges under Section 877A and guidance on exiting the U.S. tax regime.
+The panelist will discuss the impact of new tax law on expatriation planning techniques, critical challenges under Section 877A, and guidance on exiting the U.S. tax regime.

 - Who is a covered expatriate?

 - Determining net worth when trust assets are involved

 - The taxes applicable to a CE under Section 877A

 The panelist will review these and other compelling issues:

 - How to calculate the mark-to-market tax on capital gains?

 - What types of deferred compensation are subject to the exit tax?